gkalpak/aliases/README.md

     ```

 3. All aliases also accept the following arguments:
-    - `--al-debug`: Produce verbose, debug-friendly output.
+    - `--gkcu-debug`: Produce verbose, debug-friendly output.
-    - `--al-dryrun`*: Print the command instead of actually running it.
+    - `--gkcu-dryrun`*: Print the command instead of actually running it.
-    - `--al-suppressTbj`*: Suppress the "Terminate batch job (Y/N)?" confirmation on Windows.
+    - `--gkcu-suppressTbj`*: Suppress the "Terminate batch job (Y/N)?" confirmation on Windows.

+    See [cli-utils] for more details.

-    NOTE: All arguments starting with `--al-` will be ignored when substituting input arguments or
+    NOTE: All arguments starting with `--gkcu-` will be ignored when substituting input arguments or
     determining their index.

     <sub>(*): This is still an experimental feature and not guaranteed to work as expected.</sub>